Configuring a site-to-site VPN tunnel with Coro Network and Microsoft Azure

 to continue.

-Leave all of the settings in this tab as unselected (the default state).
+Microsoft Azure displays the Security tab: Leave all the settings in this tab as unselected (the default state).
 Select Next to continue.

 -